 A recent federal court decision is a timely reminder for company directors about cybersecurity risk oversight and disclosure obligations, writes ASIC Commissioner Danielle Press.

-So you have a risk management framework – but doesn't adequately address cybersecurity risk?
+So you have a risk management framework – but does it adequately address cybersecurity risk?

 In an Australian first, an Australian financial services (AFS) licensee has been found to have breached its licence obligations after failing to adequately manage its cybersecurity risks and ensure the financial services covered by its licence were provided fairly and efficiently.